 Spend some time at the Matapos Rock Art sites and Rhodes’s Grave during your first day in Zimbabwe.
 There are over 3,000 known San rock art sites including Nswatugi Cave, White Rhino Shelter and the nearby Bambata Cave.
 With numerous cultural and historical sites either within, or surrounding the National Park, the Matobo Hills is still an area of great cultural significance for many local people, and is used as a shrine and sacred place, closely linked to traditional, social and economic activities.

-You will also spend time explore the Khami Ruins - one of southern Africa's magnificent Late Iron Age sites (now a Unesco World Heritage Site).
+You will also spend time explore the Khami Ruins - one of southern Africa's magnificent Late Iron Age sites (now a UNESCO World Heritage Site).
 Khami, which developed after the capital of Great Zimbabwe had been abandoned in the mid-16th century, is of great archaeological interest with particular reference to the fact that Khami was a major long-distance trading centre having established historic trade links with the Portuguese, and the wider world.
 The diverse range of imported artefacts provide evidence of 15th and 17th century Spanish porcelain, Rhineland stoneware and Ming porcelain, many of which are on display in the Museum of Natural History in Bulawayo.
 There is also a monumental granite cross which illustrates the contact with missionaries at a traditionally revered and sacred spiritual site.
 Upon return to the lodge each day, you will enjoy some time to refresh and a wonderful dinner experience under the Zimbabwean skies.
+Extract from UNESCO World Heritage Site Listing on Matabo Hills: The area exhibits a profusion of distinctive rock landforms rising above the granite shield that covers much of Zimbabwe.
+The large boulders provide abundant natural shelters and have been associated with human occupation from the early Stone Age right through to early historical times, and intermittently since.
+They also feature an outstanding collection of rock paintings.
+The Matobo Hills continue to provide a strong focus for the local community, which still uses shrines and sacred places closely linked to traditional, social and economic activities.
+Extract from UNESCO World Heritage Site Listing for Khami Ruins National Monument: Khami, which developed after the capital of Great Zimbabwe had been abandoned in the mid-16th century, is of great archaeological interest.
+The discovery of objects from Europe and China shows that Khami was a major centre for trade over a long period of time.

 Breakfast is followed by a relaxing and scenic journey from Zimbabwe to Pafuri Rivercamp.
 Along the way you will stop by the Segole Spa Big Tree - the biggest baobab tree in the world, carbon dated as 1 200 years of age.
 The Sagole Baobab is the largest overall, standing 22 metres high with a crown diameter of 38,2 metres.
 Arrive in time to view the stars of the cleanest skies in the country and enjoy traditional safari camp cooking for dinner.

-Day 13: Pafuri River Camp via Thulamela (Unesco World Heritage Site) to Punda Maria, Kruger National Park
+Day 13: Pafuri Rivercamp via Thulamela to Punda Maria (Kruger National Park)

 Breakfast, and depart to the Thulamela Archaeological Site within the Kruger National Park.
 Thulamela, at 500 years old, is one of the primary heritage sites of South Africa, and the link between Great Zimbabwe and the modern Vha Venda Nation.
 The royal enclosure at Thulamela accommodated in excess of a thousand people.
 The people of Thulamela were skilled goldsmiths and their main currency was gold.
 This they traded, along with ivory, for glass beads and corn, with traders who came north of the Limpopo from what is today Mozambique.
 There is also evidence of contact with people from West Africa.